-Distribution: Widely distributed throughout Washington, but more common east of the Cascades crest; British Columbia south to California, east to Idaho, Nevada, and Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more widespread east of the crest; British Columbia to California, east to Idaho, Nevada, and Utah.

 Habitat: Coastal bluffs, prairies, open rocky areas, oak and ponderosa pine woodlands, sagebrush and juniper desert, where moist in early spring.